-- β-ME must be added to Buffer RLT before use.
-Add 10 μL β-ME per 1 mL Buffer RLT.
+- β-Mercaptoethanol (β-ME) must be added to Buffer RLT before use.
+Add 10 μl β-ME per 1 ml Buffer RLT.
 Dispense in a fume hood and wear appropriate protective clothing.
-Buffer RLT containing β-ME can be stored at room temperature for up to 1 month. - Alternatively, add 20 μL of 2 M DTT per 1 mL Buffer RLT.
+Buffer RLT containing β-ME can be stored at room temperature for up to 1 month. - Alternatively, add 20 μl of 2 M dithiothreitol (DTT) per 1 ml Buffer RLT.
 The stock solution of 2 M DTT in water should be prepared fresh or frozen in single-use aliquots.
-Buffer RLT containing DTT can be stored at room temperature for up to 1 month. - Preparation of Buffer RPE (Kit cat. no. 74534): Transfer the entire volume of Buffer RPE/C from the 2 mL tube into a glass bottle larger than 65 mL, either by using a pipette or by pouring.
-Add 12 mL ultrapure water such as Nuclease-free Water (5 liters, cat. no. 129117; 1000 mL, cat. no. 129115) and 52 mL ethanol (96-100%) to obtain a final volume of 65 mL.
-Cap the glass bottle tightly and mix by inverting the bottle several times.
-To label the glass bottle, use the enclosed label and transfer it onto the glass bottle.
+Buffer RLT containing DTT can be stored at room temperature for up to 1 month. - Buffer RPE is supplied as a concentrate.
+Before using for the first time, add 4 volumes of ethanol (96-100%) as indicated on the bottle to obtain a working solution. - If performing optional on-column DNase digestion, prepare DNase I stock solution as described in Appendix D (page 84).